stumcd/muc/README.md

 # MUC - Mac Upgrade Chaperone

-It can be a challenge to determine the best way to upgrade a given Mac.
+It can difficult to determine the best way to upgrade a given Mac. e.g. do I need a Bootstrap token to upgrade?
 So, it’d be great if we had a guide or sherpa for the journey.
 Or a chaperone!

 Meet 'MacUpgradeChaperone' 🖥️🤵‍♂️
-This script aims to guide you to the 'best' macOS upgrade method, ranging from 'good' (send an MDM command) to 'bad' (nuke & pave via EACS, MDM command, Recovery, depending on options)
+This script aims to guide you to the 'best' macOS upgrade method.
+Broadly, these range from 'best case scenario' (send an MDM command) past 'some intervention needed', to 'dead-end' (nuke & pave via EACS, MDM command, Recovery, depending on options)

 Note:
 1. Will this script download and install macOS? **No.**